 Canada comes to Llanfair Line on Saturday

-Stations along the line will be bedecked in Canadian flags, photographs and posters, and visitors will be invited to plot their friends and relations on wall maps of Canada.
-“Everyone I meet seems to know someone who lives in Canada,” says General Manager Charles Spencer.
+Stations along the mid-Wales line will be bedecked in Canadian flags, photographs and posters, and visitors will be invited to plot their friends and relations on wall maps of Canada.
+“Everyone I meet seems to know someone who lives in Canada,” says W&LLR General Manager Charles Spencer.
 “So I thought it would be fun to see where they were!”
 Charles’ family will be on hand to help visitors find locations on the map.

 Meanwhile any visitors holding valid Canadian passports will as a special bonus travel free on Saturday.
 They can present their passport at either booking office for their complimentary return ticket.